-Despite giving up its ownership rights to the ceded lands, the CTUIR reserved certain rights necessary to continue their way of life on specified lands outside of the
+Despite giving up its ownership rights to the ceded lands, the CTUIR reserved certain rights necessary to continue their way of life on specified lands outside of the Reservation.

-Reservation.
 Among these rights is the right to hunt on unclaimed lands throughout the ceded lands as well as traditional hunting areas outside of the ceded lands.
 This allows enrolled CTUIR tribal members to exercise treaty hunting rights on all publicly owned lands that are being managed in a manner consistent with the exercise of hunting rights.
-This applies to state and federal lands where hunting is a permitted use with only such restrictions as are placed bag limits for area where you are hunting.

-on Tribal Members by the Fish and Wildlife Commission through its Fish and Wildlife Code and annual regulations.
+This applies to state and federal lands where hunting is a permitted use with only such restrictions as are placed on Tribal Members by the Fish and Wildlife Commission through its Fish and Wildlife Code and annual regulations.
 Open areas include all National Forest Lands, State Forest lands, Bureau of Land Management Lands, and National Wildlife Refuges where hunting is permitted.